Shopify/quilt/documentation/guides/creating-a-new-package.md

 ### Naming

-If you need help with finding a good name for your package, feel free to reach our in `#web-foundation` on slack, or else just pick a relevant name and add a comment to the PR asking for feedback.
+If you need help with finding a good name for your package, feel free to reach our in `#quilt` on Slack, or else just pick a relevant name and add a comment to the PR asking for feedback.

 ## Trading in a PR